Logan-Lin/quartz-blog/content/ai-system/high-availability.md

 MTBF tells you how often things break, but MTTR tells you how quickly you can fix them when they do.

-MTTR measures your "time to recover", in other words, from the moment users can't access your service until the moment it's working again.
+MTTR measures your "time to recover" - in other words, from the moment users can't access your service until the moment it's working again.
 This includes detecting the problem, diagnosing what went wrong, applying a fix, and checking that everything works.

 ```
 MTTR = Total Repair Time / Number of Failures